open-telemetry/opentelemetry-specification/specification/metrics/semantic_conventions/README.md

 like `Asynchronous Counter` or `Asynchronous UpDownCounter`.
 Whether implementations choose the synchronous type or the asynchronous equivalent is considered to be an implementation detail.
 Both choices are compliant with this specification.

+### Consistent UpDownCounter timeseries

+When recording `UpDownCounter` metrics, the same attribute values used to record an increment must be used to record any associated decrement (e.g. when capturing `http.server.active_requests`), otherwise those increments and decrements will end up as different timeseries.